Moira Rose: Fictional biography

 Moira is the matriarch of the Rose family.
 A previously inattentive mother, she often struggles to connect with and care for her now adult children.
-Her attempts at mothering are often awkward (such as the time she forgot her daughter's middle name) or otherwise poorly executed.
-Her son, David, is in many ways her favoured child; as the series progresses, she also begins to establish a relationship with her daughter, Alexis.
+Her attempts at mothering are often poorly executed or awkward (such as the time she forgot her daughter's middle name).
+However, in recognition of her caring qualities, Jocelyn and Ronnie give their unexpected baby the middle name Moira—full name Roland Moira Schitt— after Moira delivers Jocelyn to the hospital while their husbands are preparing for the singles weekend organised by Alexis (S04E12: Singles Week).
+Her son, David, is in many ways her favoured child;.
+As the series progresses, she also begins to establish a relationship with her daughter, Alexis.
 Moira's closest confidant is her husband, Johnny, whose "straight man" demeanor balances and steadies her bombastic tendencies.
 This pairing continuously highlights Moira's ability to be loving and kind even when she has difficulty expressing those feelings to others.

 Outside of her family, Moira's closest connections are with high school teacher Jocelyn Schitt (Jennifer Robertson) and members of the Jazzagals a cappella group.
 Jocelyn and her husband, mayor Roland Schitt (Chris Elliott), are some of the first people to show the Roses hospitality when they move to Schitt's Creek.
 Moira is reluctant to return this kindness, but by the end of the first season displays glimmers of gratitude when she gifts Jocelyn one of her designer fur coats.
 This relationship grows when Moira joins the Jazzagals, a singing group founded by Jocelyn.
 While a part of this group, Moira also forms bonds with fellow members Ronnie Lee (Karen Robinson) and Twyla Sands (Sarah Levy).
 Her relationship with Ronnie also extends to their work on the town council – work they share with Roland, who sometimes frustrates both Ronnie and Moira.